Daniel L. Stanco

 - Represented a preeminent global hedge fund in a joint venture with a New York real estate private equity fund and in the origination of two mezzanine loans totaling over $213 million as part of the $480 million financing of the acquisition of the Park Lane Hotel in New York City.

-- Represented a major hedge fund in a joint venture and subsequent acquisition, development and financing of a luxury pre-war condominium in New York City.
+- Represented multiple institutional investors in a joint ventures, acquisitions, developments and financings of many condominium developments in New York City.

 - Represented an Italian private equity fund in its acquisition of and joint venture investments in multiple commercial, mixed use and multi-family properties and ground-up condominium developments throughout New York City and the Midwest.